Holt Algebra 1 Homework and Practice Workbook 1st Edition Chapter 2 Exercise 2.6

 Assume hourly wage and solve the resulting equation.

-So, the equation, which represents this situation, will be x+0.75=12.25.
+So, the equation, that represents this situation, will be x+0.75=12.25.

 Solve for x to get